More visibility by measuring, monitoring and evaluating the appropriate SEO KPIs!

 With the KPi "Visibility index (Sichtbarkeitsindex)" you are checking:

 - Where your website is located in the SERPs (search results pages)

 - Whether the website was penalized

-For more meaningfulness of the visibility index only one specific keyword set considered.
+For more meaningfulness of the visibility index, only a certain keyword set is considered.
 This way, you can accurately observe whether the visibility of the page has improved or worsened based on this keyword set.
 By using a set, you can get a better comparative value.

 If all organic keyword rankings are examined, irrelevant keywords are also included, which provide a distorted result for a comparison.

-The optimization in this area you can only partially influence directly.
+You can only partially influence the optimization directly in this area.
 You can target your content to your relevant Keywords and optimize the SERP Snippet (title and meta description).
 Ultimately, much depends on how the Google algorithm (indirectly) evaluates your page and positions you on the SERPs.

 Use to check this key performance indicator analysis tools like Google Search Console, Google Analytics, Matomo, Xovi, Semrush, Ahrefs, rankingCoach or Sistrix.

 The "number of backlinks" is one of the most important metrics and an essential factor for ranking in the non-paid organic search results on search engines.
 It states, how many links from external websites point to your own website.
 It is important to provide high quality Backlinks .
 From the key figures of this SEO KPI you can see how your website performs compared to the competition (backlink competition analysis).